 - Stay with the Bible text.

-Teachers and parents may stray into extra material related to Jesus' death that could sidetrack the child from hearing the message of the resurrection story.
+Extra material related to Jesus' death could sidetrack the child from hearing the message of the resurrection story.
 While details like the whip that may have been used on Jesus or the size of the nails in the cross help adults grasp the depth of Jesus' sacrifice, such details may be too much for children to hear.
 Avoid making the story so sensational that the heart of the story is lost.
 Children need to hear the hope of the resurrection as well as the hurt of Jesus' death.
 Emphasize hope in the story.

 - Allow the child to visualize the story.